Criminal lawyer in Poland

 Criminal lawyer – Warsaw, Poland

-Radkiewicz Lawyers Poland is a team of experienced lawyers providing advice on all criminal law matters across Poland.
+Our Law firm offers advice on all criminal law matters across Poland.
 Our fraud lawyer will assist you in drawing up a subsidiary indictment, a private indictment, an appeal against a conviction or an appeal against a penal order.
-Radkiewicz Lawyers Poland may represent you in the course of both preparatory proceedings and judicial proceedings, acting as a defence counsel or an attorney for a subsidiary prosecutor.
+Our Law firm may represent you in the course of both preparatory proceedings and judicial proceedings, acting as a defence counsel or an attorney for a subsidiary prosecutor.
 Our office is located in Warsaw at the following address: 59 Złota Street, 00-120 Warsaw.
-Contact us by phone at +48 22 489 52 65.
+Contact us by phone at +48 723 836 555.

 Do you have any questions?